-centered CSS class to full-width groups or modules to center content in the page:
+centered class to a full-width (not splitted) group or module to center it in the page:

 In the following figure the modules/groups marked with an x are divided and cannot be used as Centered elements: